Often we need to import information from Excel spreadsheets into AutoCAD. There are several methods of doing this.

 The Tables tab can be found in both the Home tab and the Annotations tab.
 Click on the Insert Table button to open a dialog box.
 Here we can select a table style which controls the way the table looks.
 Note also the various selection options: we can start a new table from scratch, or from a data link to an Excel spreadsheet file.

 In the first case we insert the number of rows and columns, width, etc. There’s a preview on the left.Then we click on adjacent points to place the table into the drawing, whereupon the text editor options open at the top.
 We can enter data via the arrow keys.
 Note also the grips for adjusting the width and height, etc. Double-click inside a cell to edit its appearance.

 Another function you can perform is Data Links, specifically with Excel where it links information from an Excel spread directly into the AutoCAD table.
 When you click on the CreateData Link button an Import options dialog opens; all the options are important but can be changed later if you miss something out.
 Data links are stored inside the file like any other X-Ref, but the table itself is just a table within the drawing.
 You can send the AutoCAD drawing without sending the Excel file and it’ll still show in the drawing.
 You can have as many data links in the AutoCAD drawing as needed.

 You may need to Launch Data Link Manager then browse to the Excel or CSV file.
 Path types are exactly the same as a standard X-Ref: Relative, Full or No Path.
 You can import the entire sheet or a Named Range.
 Note the bottom right arrow for More Options, all of which are important.
 When in doubt leave the defaults settings on.

 Once the changes have been made the program relocks the cells.
 Note: you can’t upload formatting changes to the source.
-For more details and learning about autocad 2D you can enrol to our AutoCad 2D training course visit us now.
+For more details and learning about AutoCAD 2D you can enroll to our AutoCad 2D training course.

 More information about autocad 2D can be found in this link.